obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Ribbon actions.md

 The sidebar on the left side of the Obsidian interface is mainly known as the _ribbon_.
-In addition to system operations, such as opening the preferences or another vault, the ribbon can also host actions defined by plugins.
+The purpose of the ribbon is to host actions defined by plugins.

 To add a action to the ribbon, use the [[addRibbonIcon|addRibbonIcon()]] method: